firien/esbuild-plugin-ghpages-pwa/README.md

 An [esbuild](https://esbuild.github.io) plugin for small PWA that are hosted on GitHub.

-They are all hosted on the `main` branch's `docs/` folder.
+Assumes the project is hosted from `main` branch's `docs/` folder.
 This is not the default option and needs to be [setup](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages) on GitHub.

 ### Convention over Configuration